mozilla/application-services/components/ads-client/docs/usage.md

 ## `MozAdsTelemetry`

 Telemetry interface for recording ads client metrics.
-You must provide an implementation of this interface to the `MozAdsClientConfig` constructor to enable telemetry collection.
+You must provide an implementation of this interface to the `MozAdsClientBuilder` constructor to enable telemetry collection.
 If no telemetry instance is provided, a no-op implementation is used and no metrics will be recorded.

 ```rust
 pub trait MozAdsTelemetry: Send + Sync {